 Sharing the road with tow trucks and vehicles rendering assistance on the roadside

-When a vehicle used exclusively for towing or rendering assistance is stopped on a highway with its amber lights in operation to assist a disabled vehicle, drivers must slow to 60 km/h when passing.
+When a vehicle used exclusively for towing or rendering assistance is stopped on a highway with its amber or amber and blue lights in operation to assist a disabled vehicle, drivers must slow to 60 km/h when passing.
 This does not apply to vehicles travelling in the opposite direction on a divided highway.
 However, this does apply when travelling in the opposite direction on an undivided highway.

 Sharing the road with funeral processions